leonid-world/leonid-world/README.md

 ## 🏗️ What I Do / Currently Building

 *   **Samsung ACE Project** | *Lead Full-Stack Developer & Operator*
-    *   Architected and deployed the core rewarding platform and backend systems for Samsung’s business ecosystem.
+    *   Architected and deployed the core reward platform and backend systems for Samsung’s business ecosystem.
     *   Designed and maintained the application deployment architecture, including Nginx configuration, reverse proxy management, deployment automation scripts, and CI/CD pipelines with Jenkins.
     *   Took ownership of the full service lifecycle, from application development and infrastructure configuration to production deployment and operational support.

 *   **Full-Stack Contractor (SI Industry)** | *4+ Years*
-    *   Successfully delivered enterprise-grade web and mobile applications for various institutional clients, managing everything from DB design to frontend UI.
+    *   Delivered enterprise-grade web and mobile applications for multiple institutional clients, taking ownership of the entire development lifecycle from database design and backend implementation to frontend development and production deployment.

 ---